 Innovative Teaching and Learning Research (2011).
 Findings and Implications (PDF).
 A survey of innovative teaching practices across seven countries found that innovative teaching varies more within schools than it does between schools.
 Teachers used Information Communication Technology (ICT) most commonly to present information, while students most commonly used ICT to find information, practice routine skills, and take tests.
 Such practices do not necessarily support higher-order thinking skills, such as critical thinking, complex problem solving, collaboration, creativity, or technological fluency.
 Examples of activities that integrate ICT to advance 21st-century skills include: analyzing data or information, writing and editing stories or reports, creating multimedia presentations, using and creating simulations or animations, collaborating with peers on learning, and working with others outside of class.
 Teachers who use innovative teaching methods are becoming more common but were few and far between, and opportunities for students to develop problem-solving and collaboration skills remain quite low across the seven countries studied.
 In order to increase innovative teaching practices, the report recommends increased collaboration among teachers, a school culture that offers a common vision of innovation and support for new types of teaching, and professional development that provides teachers opportunities to experiment and apply innovative teaching methods.

 Kay, R.H., and LeSage, A. (2009).
-Examining the Benefits and Challenges of Using Audience Response Systems: A Review of the Literature (PDF).
+Examining the Benefits and Challenges of Using Audience Response Systems: A Review of the Literature (Abstract).
 Computers & Education 53, 819-827.
 The authors conducted a review of research on audience response systems (ARS) and conclude that the evidence supports benefits of ARS, including improvements to the classroom environment (increases in attendance, attention levels, participation, and engagement), learning (interaction, discussion, contingent teaching, quality of learning, and learning performance), and assessment (feedback, formative, and normative).
 Challenges for teachers using ARS include time needed to learn and set up the ARS technology, creating effective ARS questions, adequate coverage of course material, and ability to respond to instantaneous student feedback.
 Student challenges include adjusting to a new method of learning, increased confusion when multiple perspectives are discussed, and negative reactions to being monitored.
 However, more research is needed to develop effective practices.

 Kebritchi, M., Hirumi, A., and Bai, H. (2010).
 The Effects of Modern Mathematics Computer Games on Mathematics Achievement and Class Motivation [Abstract].
 Computers & Education, 55(2), 427-443.
 This study examined the effects of a computer game, DimensionM, on public high school students' mathematics achievement and motivation.
 A total of 193 students and 10 teachers participated in this study.
 The teachers were randomly assigned to experimental and control groups.
 A mixed method of quantitative analysis and interviews were used with multivariate analysis of co-variance to analyze the data.
 The results indicated significant improvement in the achievement of the experimental group versus the control group.
 No significant improvement was found in the motivation of the groups.
 Students who played the games in their classrooms and school labs reported greater motivation compared to the ones who played the games only in the school labs.
 Prior knowledge, computer skill, and English-language skill did not play significant roles in achievement and motivation of the experimental group.

 Klisch, Y., Miller, L.M., Wang, S., and Epstein, J. (2012).
-The Impact of a Science Education Game on Students' Learning and Perception of Inhalants as Body Pollutants (PDF).
+The Impact of a Science Education Game on Students' Learning and Perception of Inhalants as Body Pollutants (Abstract).
 Journal of Science Education and Technology, 21(2), 295-303.
 The online science education game Uncommon Scents was developed to teach middle school students about the biological consequences of exposure to toxic chemicals in an environmental science context, as well as the risks associated with abusing these chemicals as inhalants.
 Middle school students (n = 444) in grades six through eight participated in the study consisting of a pretest, three game-play sessions, and a delayed posttest.
 After playing the game, students demonstrated significant gains in science content knowledge, with game usability ratings emerging as the strongest predictor of posttest content knowledge scores.
 The intervention also resulted in a shift to more negative attitudes toward inhalants, with the most negative shift occurring among eighth graders and posttest knowledge gains as the strongest predictor of attitude change across all grade levels.

 Klisch, Y., Miller, L.M., Beier, M.E., and Wang, S. (2012).
 Teaching the biological consequences of alcohol abuse through an online game: Impacts among secondary students.
 Life Sciences Education, 11(1), 94-102.
 A multimedia game was designed to serve as an intervention that aligned with National Science Content Standards, attempting to convey knowledge about alcohol consumption and positively impact adolescents' attitudes toward science.
 In a pretest/delayed posttest design, middle school and high school students, both male and female, demonstrated significant gains on measures of content knowledge and attitudes toward science.
 The best predictors of these outcomes were the players' ratings of the game's usability and satisfaction with the game.
 The outcomes suggest that game interventions can successfully teach standards-based science content, target age-appropriate health messages, and impact students' attitudes toward science.